 - - -

-Along with numerous other global adventure travel programs, Pure Exploration have a fantastic 12 week global International Educator Program that helps participants build confidence in their global travelling skills, their ability to plan, develop and execute effective community engagement projects, environmental service and volunteer programs, and ready to tackle any new venture they may be planning.
+Along with numerous other global adventure travel programs, Pure Exploration have a fantastic 12 week global International Expeditions Program that helps participants build confidence in their global travelling skills, their ability to plan, develop and execute effective community engagement projects, environmental service and volunteer programs, and ready to tackle any new venture they may be planning.

 If you'd like to check out the detailed trip itinerary for the International Educator Program, pop in your details below!